Five Indicators Signaling Your Nonprofit is Ready for Outsourced Accounting Services

 1. Your nonprofit is outgrowing the accounting staff

 Often the workload falls on one person to manage the entire accounting function.
-In a world where transparency is demanded, stakeholders want to see separation of duties and fraud mitigation.
+In a world where transparency is demanded, stakeholders want to see the separation of duties and fraud mitigation.
 As the business grows, it is important to employ qualified staff that can keep up with the volume of financial transactions.
 Additionally, they should provide timely and relevant financial information.

 2. There are concerns about fraud in your nonprofit